sabrinapeters/sdrp.old/_posts/2016-01-13-british-tv.md

 I'm a sucker for a good story; once immersed into the plot, through page or screen, I have trouble reemerging until its conclusion.
 I've noticed lately that British television has been a lot more appealing to me than American television, so I started to make a list of reasons why.

 (Note: I don't pretend to be a screen critic, so this is not very explicative by any means.
-Even pretending to would mean ditching life as I currently know it, in order to watch and rewatch films and shows so I could write about them, and who would want that?
+Even pretending to be a critic would mean ditching life as I currently know it, in order to watch and rewatch films and shows so I could write about them, and who would want that?
 [Who am I kidding - that sounds awesome!])

 Here's my list, in no particular order, with a few short explanations.